 This is a collective of snowboarders from around the world that have started the first and only rider-owned and -operated tour program in Manhattan.
 Buses pick up riders from locations including Park Slope, Cobble Hill, Dumbo, Soho, Union Square, the Upper West Side and the Upper East Side.

-Last season, trips were to Hunter, Windham, Mt.
+Last season, trips were to Hunter, Windham and Mountain Creek, plus to Mt.
 Snow and Killington, although day-trips to Vermont are a very, very long day.

 See you on the slopes!

-This article was published first in 2016 and is updated annually for the winter sports season, including updated in January 2021.
+This article was published first in 2016 and is updated annually for the winter sports season, including updated in December 2021 for the 2021/2022 season.

 What do you think about this?
 We welcome your comments.